 "A game of chess played on your feet, requiring agility, power and intelligence."

 That's how coach Henry Harutunian describes fencing.
 It's a sport that provides strength of character for one's entire life.
-For 40 years, Yale fencers with the will have been counting on Harutunian to hone the skill.
+For more than 30 years, Yale fencers with the will have been counting on Harutunian to hone the skill.

 Harutunian has produced numerous All-Americans and an NCAA men's foil and women's sabre champion during his tenure.
 Remarkably, a number of those honored had never touched a weapon before coming to Yale.
-The men captured the NCAA sabre title in 1994 and the NCAA foil title in 1992.
-The women, meanwhile, have won three national titles (1982, 1984, 1985).
+The men are 238-125 (.656) under his guidance and captured the NCAA sabre title in 1994.
+The women, meanwhile, have a 269-69 record (.796) and have won three national titles (1982, 1984, 1985).

 Harutunian, the 1996-97 USFCA Coach of the Year, had a distinguished career as a fencer and coach in his native Armenia.
 He was named eminent coach of the Republic of Armenia in 1963, while serving on the coaching staff for the Soviet national team from 1962-1966.